Free Consultation / 24 Hours a Day (614) 500-3836

 • Guidance on Compliance: Post-conviction, your lawyer can provide valuable advice on complying with court orders, such as completing mandatory addiction programs, installing an ignition interlock device, or obtaining restricted plates.
 They can also help you understand steps you can take to prevent future offenses and rehabilitate your driving record.

-• Support with Professional and Personal Impact: A fourth DUI conviction can have far-reaching effects on your employment and personal life.
-Your lawyer can assist in addressing issues with professional licenses, employment challenges, and the social stigma associated with a DUI conviction.
+• Support with Professional and Personal Impact: A fourth OVI conviction can have far-reaching effects on your employment and personal life.
+Your lawyer can assist in addressing issues with professional licenses, employment challenges, and the social stigma associated with a conviction.
 They can offer strategies to mitigate these impacts and support you in moving forward.

 Your Options After a 4th OVI in Columbus